tdolphay/tdolphay.github.io/index.md

 # Projects

-### [](#header-3)Winona State CS Website
+### Winona State CS Website

-During my time at Winona State I was given the opportunity during a web development course to work on a team designing and developing the new version of our school's Computer Science department website.
+During my time at Winona State I was given the opportunity during a web development course to work on a team designing and developing the new version of our school's Computer Science department website (GitHub [https://github.com/WSU-CS/CS-Website](here).

 Text can be **bold**, _italic_, or ~~strikethrough~~.